-In project management (and in this article) resource management is understood as planning, organizing, managing and measuring people’s work.
+In project management (and in this article), resource management is usually understood as planning, organizing, managing, and measuring people’s work (human resource management).

 What tools do you need?

-Depending on your team’s size, company profile and project management methodology you follow, you can choose from a variety of resource management tools.
-In fact, at the beginning, you can even use a simple spreadsheet to do so (although I would advise you otherwise, as spreadsheets may not be as effective as your business grows).
+Depending on your team’s size, company profile, and the project management methodology you follow, you can choose from a variety of resource management tools.
+In fact, in the beginning, you can even use a simple spreadsheet to do so (although I would advise you otherwise, as spreadsheets may become ineffective as your business grows).

-Custom categories or tags are helpful too, as they make it easier to navigate to the resources you need at the moment, filter the view by a specific role or a project, etc.
+Custom categories or tags are also helpful, as they make it easier to navigate to the resources you need at the moment, filter the view by specific roles or projects, etc.

 The more comprehensive (yet clear) the view is, the better insights you can draw from it.

-As you know what resource management is, you need to form a plan.
-And not just any plan – to efficiently manage resources in multiple projects you need to have a high level plan for each project.
+Now that you know what resource management is, you need to form a plan.
+And not just any plan—to efficiently manage resources in multiple projects, you need to have a high-level plan for each project.

 - business objectives,